eleni-b/biodiversity_auctions/README.md

 ## Usage

-The experimental code, generating valuations for land items, costs as well as implementing and evaluating the auction algorithm on different value function models is contained entirely within run_all.py.
-To invoke the script, select a random seed on choice and simply run:
+Valuations for land parcels and farmer costs used in the auction are generated on the fly based on the valuation function of choice.
+For this, the user is required to insert a random seed.
+The experimental code, implementing and evaluating the auction algorithms on different value function models is contained entirely within run_all.py.
+To invoke the script, insert a random seed and simply run:

 `python run_all.py <random seed>`